finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

             var instrumentIdentifierType = instrumentIdentifierType_example;  // string | The instrument identifier type.
             var instrumentIdentifierValue = instrumentIdentifierValue_example;  // string | The value for the given instrument identifier. var fromEffectiveAt = fromEffectiveAt_example;  // DateTimeOrCutLabel | The lower bound effective datetime or cut label (inclusive) from which to retrieve the data.
-There is no lower bound if this is not specified. (optional) var instrumentIdentifierCollection = new Dictionary<string, string>(); // Dictionary<string, string> | The dictionary with the instrument identifiers to be updated on the              transaction and holdings. (optional)
+There is no lower bound if this is not specified. (optional) var requestBody = new Dictionary<string, string>(); // Dictionary<string, string> | The dictionary with the instrument identifiers to be updated on the              transaction and holdings. (optional)

             try
             {
                 // [EXPERIMENTAL] Resolve Instrument
-                UpsertPortfolioTransactionsResponse result = apiInstance.ResolveInstrument(scope, code, instrumentIdentifierType, instrumentIdentifierValue, fromEffectiveAt, instrumentIdentifierCollection);
+                UpsertPortfolioTransactionsResponse result = apiInstance.ResolveInstrument(scope, code, instrumentIdentifierType, instrumentIdentifierValue, fromEffectiveAt, requestBody);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)